Brainvibe/travelportugal/README.md

 ## Deployment

-This page is hosted in GitHub Pages, here's how to deploy it
+This page is hosted in GitHub Pages, here's how to deploy it.

     Log into GitHub.
     Go to settings and scroll down to GitHub Pages section.